CodeYourFuture/immersive-go-course/projects/mysql-cluster/README.md

 ## Learning Objectives
 - Install MySQL server
-- Learn how to configure MySQL as a cluster
+- Configure MySQL as a cluster
 - Troubleshoot the cluster configuration
 - Fail-over the cluster